safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <br>**3) Edit Workspace to use Resources**
-<br>Back in FME Workbench look in the Navigator window under User Parameters for the two existing published parameters called SourceDataset&#95;GML and DestDataset&#95;SPATIALITE.
+<br>Back in FME Workbench, look in the Navigator window under User Parameters for the two existing published parameters called SourceDataset&#95;GML and DestDataset&#95;SPATIALITE.
 Click on each in turn and press the delete key to delete them.

 Next locate the parameters for the GML source dataset and SpatiaLite destination dataset.
 Update the parameters to read as follows: